amitsaha/echorand.me/content/posts/gatekeeper-kubernetes.md

 The `request_count` metric has a label, `admission_status` which is useful for understanding the distribution of `allow` and `deny` requests.

+Metrics related to the sync/replicating data are available in the v3.1.0-beta.9 release.

 All the available metrics are documented [here](https://github.com/open-policy-agent/gatekeeper/blob/master/docs/Metrics.md).

 Some useful prometheus alerts can be: